kullrich/CRBHits/paper.md

 ---
-title: 'CRBHits: Conditional Reciprocal Best Hits, Codon Alignments and Ka/Ks in R'
+title: 'CRBHits: From Conditional Reciprocal Best Hits to Codon Alignments and Ka/Ks in R'
 tags:
   - R
   - reciprocal best hit